retooth2/xenharmlib/doc/quickstart.rst

     assert m3.cents == m3.pitch_interval.cents
     assert m3.pitch_diff == m3.pitch_interval.pitch_diff

-Like pitch intervals xenharmlib's note intervals have *directions*.
+Like pitch intervals, xenharmlib's note intervals have *directions*.
 This is necessary so the transpose method of the Note object is well defined:

 .. testcode::